-Grant Facilitation Officers (GFO) work with the Research Office and faculty to identify and apply for research grants.
+Grant Facilitation Officers (GFO) support faculty in applying for research grants.
 Your GFO will meet with you to:

 - help identify funding opportunities

 - assist with initiating and developing research collaborations